Last updated August 25th, 2021.

 Wealthy foreigners, especially from the Middle East, have begun buying up luxury mansions on the Bosphorus.
 They might consider Turkey a safe haven, although we strongly disagree.

 Turkish Lira Crash: What Happened?

-However, the lira’s crash means foreign buyers who pay with their home currency are now seeing 50% discounts on property in Istanbul and other Turkish cities.
+However, the lira’s crash means foreign buyers who pay with their home currency are now seeing significant discounts on property in Istanbul, Ankara, and other Turkish cities.

-Huge Economic Issues in Turkey
+Massive Economic Issues in Turkey

 It gets even worse once you realize most of this debt is denominated in US dollars rather than Turkish lira.

 Why You Still Shouldn’t Buy Property in Istanbul

 U.S. tariffs might have triggered the lira’s crisis in the first.
 Unfortunately, Turkey’s problems are immense and go far beyond recent politics.

 Quite frankly, Turkey is a total economic basket case.
 Major structural issues are not being solved and will probably get worse before ever improving.